Admissions Requirements

 PROCESSING TIME FOR OFFICIAL TRANSCRIPTS

 Rush Service transcripts are sent by USPS mail the next business day.
-If requested, transcripts can be picked-up in the Admissions & Records Office the next business day after 12:00 (noon).
-The transcript will be available the designated pick-up period during regular business hours; Monday - Thursday 9am to 5pm and Friday from 9am to 12pm.
+If requested, transcripts can also be sent electronically.
+If requested, transcripts can be picked up in the Admissions & Records Office the next business day after 12:00 (noon).
+The transcript will be available during the designated pick-up period during regular business hours; Monday - Thursday 9am to 5pm and Friday from 9am to 12pm.
 Transcripts will not be released without photo identification.

 All transcript orders are sent via regular USPS mail.